FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2024-10-18-external-start.md

 2. Navigate to your [Profile Settings](https://client.falixnodes.net/profile/settings) by clicking the user icon in the top navigation bar then clicking on "Settings".

-3. Look for the "External Server Start" option under "Server Settings".
+3. Look for the "External Server Start" dropdown under "Server Settings" and click it to expand it.

 4. Select "Enable" to enable the feature across all your servers or "Disable" to disable it altogether.